Cuijie12358/DesignwithData-Name/index.md

 ### Week 5 : Sunday, 24 Feb 2019 - DI Studio
-We have notived that the techical part of the tree idea could be unrealistic and if the tree is much taller than a person we do will have no space to make installation, so we move to a new \textbf{projection} idea.
+We have notived that the techical part of the tree idea could be unrealistic and if the tree is much taller than a person we do will have no space to make installation, so we move to a new **projection** idea.
 ![projection](pictures/Thoughts_of_projection.jpg)

 ### Week 6 : Friday, 1st March 2019